Workflows

 Associate Asset to Asset

 The Associate Asset to Asset action allows you to associate an asset to another asset.
-This action must be paired with an “Asset Attribute Comparison” or “Asset Property Comparison” trigger.
+This action must be paired with an “Asset Attribute Comparison” or “Asset Detail Item Comparison” trigger.

 • Action Type*: Select the type of action to perform.
 Select “Associate Asset to Asset”.